turingschool/curriculum/source/projects/the_scale_up.markdown

 executable script.

 The goal of this script is to exercise as many of the application's endpoints as possible.
-The evaluation rubric for this coverage will be:
+The evaluation rubric for this coverage will be based on the _required user paths_ listed below:

-* 4: Load testing script exercises 85% of application endpoints (as reported by rake routes)
+* 4: Load testing script exercises all required endpoints and adds 2 or more of its own
-* 3: Load testing script exercises 60% of application endpoints
+* 3: Load testing script exercises all required endpoints
-* 2: Load testing script exercises 40% of application endpoints
+* 2: Load testing script misses 1-3 endpoints
-* 1: Load testing script exercises 20% or less of application endpoints
+* 1: Load testing misses many endpoints

+__Required User Paths__

+* Anonymous user browses loan requests
+* User browses pages of loan requests
+* User browses categories
+* User browses pages of categories
+* User views individual loan request
+* New user signs up as lender
+* New user signs up as borrower
+* New borrower creates loan request
+* Lender makes loan

 #### 3. Database Load